gauteh/lieer/docs/index.md

 Store the `client_secret.json` file somewhere safe and specify it to `gmi auth -c`.
 You can do this on a repository that is already initialized, possibly using `-f` to force reauthorizing with the new client secrets.

+## Debugging

+- ["Something went wrong"](https://github.com/gauteh/lieer/issues/306)): Ensure you're logging in with username and password rather than selecting an already logged-in account.
+Ensure your logged out (or, use a private/incognito window) then open the auth url from `gmi auth ...` and log in with username and password.

 # Privacy policy

 Lieer downloads e-mail and labels to your local computer.
 No data is sent elsewhere.